h1alexbel/h1alexbel.github.io/about-me.md

 Interested in ```R&D``` in the area of **Distributed Systems and Parallel Computing**.

-I'm also make some videos about Software Design, OOAD, and Software Architecture in general.
+I'm also making some videos about Software Design, OOAD, and Software Architecture in general.
 Check out my [**YouTube channel**](https://www.youtube.com/@absimplearchitect/featured).

 Here are [**my favorite books**](/books.html)